 Which cities will you deliver training in moving forward

-Melbourne is our home base – in Fitzroy North and North Melbourne – we deliver the Mat and The Reformer three times each year.
+Melbourne is our home base –North Melbourne – we deliver the Mat and The Reformer up to three times each year.

 We can deliver trainings in any city with a minimum of three attendees so tell your mates and let’s get it on the schedule.